Jasonya/titanic/README.md

 # Titanic - Machine Learning from Disaster

-Different machine learning model for titanic disaster dataset
+The different machine learning models for the titanic disaster dataset